 6. And, finally, bearing in mind the answers to questions 1-5, how?

 At this stage, we can start to select our content and structure it properly.
-Tools like Barbara Minto’s Pyramid Principle can help us to get this structure and argument right.
+Tools such as Barbara Minto’s Pyramid Principle can help us to get this structure and argument right.

 Ethos, pathos and logos in action